Move More @ Home

 • The Chartered Society of Physiotherapy have 6 simple exercises to help people stay strong, improve mental health and prevent falling.

 • We Are Undefeatable is a Sport England campaign supporting and inspiring people with a range of long-term health conditions to find ways to be active.
+Try the WAU App which features on-demand workouts, virtual group sessions, and helps users find activities that fit their daily needs and health status.
+It provides tailored, physiotherapist-designed exercise programmes for people with long-term health conditions, suitable for any fitness level and location.

 • Let’s Move for surgery provides tailor-made, follow-along exercise routines for hip, shoulder and knee replacement, as well as full body workouts to help you maintain overall fitness (from Versus Arthritis).